eximiait/charts/argocd-apps-root/README.md

     path: .
     targetRevision: main

-# Configuración global para aplicar a todos los appProjects
+# Global configuration to apply to all appProjects
 argoProjectGlobal:
   clusterResourceWhitelist:
   - group: '*'